 This course will be the academic component of your internship or other experiential learning engagement.
 You will analyze contemporary leadership frameworks and develop your perspective on what it means for leadership to be ethical, inclusive, and collaborative.
 You will use the seminar to reflect critically and analytically on your experience to further your academic and professional goals.
 You will be asked to evaluate various aspects of your internship or experiential learning site, including but not limited to its mission, approach, policies, leadership culture and the local, regional and international contexts in which it operates.
 You will also be asked to reflect critically on the roles you take and your application of class learning in your internship or experiential learning placement throughout the semester.
 Hands-on course activities such as simulations, team projects and peer-to-peer consultancies will support you in developing self-awareness and critical leadership skills.
 You will be graded on the academic work produced in this course.

-Scholars will participate in internships or experiential learning placements during the semester that involve a significant time commitment.
+Students will participate in internships or experiential learning placements during the semester that involve a significant time commitment.
 A knowledgeable staff at NYU Washington, DC, is available for guidance and support during the placement process.

 Sample Internships held by NYU students studying in Washington, DC:

-Scholars are guaranteed and required to live in the NYU residence.
+Students are guaranteed and required to live in the NYU residence.
 An extremely limited number of single rooms are available for an additional charge.
 The apartment-style rooms include kitchenettes where students may prepare their own meals, or they may dine at local restaurants.